Borneo is home to some of the best diving in southeast Asia – if not the world.Read more...

 Borneo - When and where to visit

-Borneo’s climate is equatorial-tropical, distinguished by marked wet and dry seasons: the wet season (or ‘northeast monsoon’) generally runs from November to March, the dry season (or ‘southwest monsoon’) from May to October.
+Borneo’s climate is equatorial-tropical, distinguished by marked wet and dry seasons, yet with strong regional variations.
+Given the highly localised nature of the climate, and increasing unpredictability of seasonal discrepancies, it is advisable not to put too much emphasis on weather forecasts when planning your trip, unless, that is, you intend to take part in highly seasonal activities such as diving in specific areas.
+The wet season (or northeast monsoon) generally runs from October to February; the dry season (southwest monsoon) from March to September.
 There is no official start and end point between seasons.
 In the wet season, there are usually daily rains, and sometimes violent storms, monsoon winds, flooding, landslides and torrential rains.

-Half of the annual rainfall on Sarawak’s west coast falls between December and March, while the hilly slopes of Sarawak’s inland Kelabit Highlands receive the highest annual rainfall of the state – more than 5,000mm.
-The wettest months tend to be January and February, followed directly by the driest – March and April.
-In more equatorial Sarawak, there is little variation in day length throughout the year – with only a seven-minute difference between the shortest and longest days.
+Half of the annual rainfall on Sarawak’s west coast falls between December and March, while the Kelabit Highlands area receives the state’s peak downpours with more than 5,000mm of rain a year.
+Kuching, along with areas such as Gunung Mulu National Park, will generally experience some rain on at least 21 days out of each month, with a marked dip to 12 to 15 days a month in June and July.
+In more equatorial Sarawak, there is little variation in day length throughout the year, with only a 7-minute difference between the shortest and longest days.

-Wet or dry season?
-There is no clear-cut best time to visit Borneo insofar as sunshine and warm weather are concerned (this is the tropics after all), but depending on the nature of your holiday, seasons may count considerably.
-Each has its advantages and drawbacks.
-The dry season (southwest monsoon) generally occurs from May to October, though huge downpours and floods can occur during that time, particularly in June and July.
-The wet season (northeast monsoon) reigns from November to April, and while monsoon rains may prove challenging, they are also atmospheric and can quickly clear to blue skies.
-As is the case for the entire planet, climate change is sparking increasing seasonal unpredictability.
+Wet or dry season, or in between?
+There is no clear-cut best time to visit Borneo if you’re looking for tonnes of sunshine and warm weather – this is the tropics, after all.
+Depending on the nature of your holiday, seasons may play a more important role in trip timing.
+That said, seasonal distinctions are increasingly blurry, with longer dry seasons and more intense wet ones reported in some areas.
+All this is accompanied by a greater degree of unpredictability, no matter how much you have planned ahead.
+The dry season (southwest monsoon) generally occurs from March to September, though huge downpours and floods can occur during this time, particularly in June and July.
+The wet season (northeast monsoon) reigns from October to February, and while monsoon rains may prove challenging, they are also atmospheric and can quickly clear to blue skies.

 For active and adventure holidays, the wet season is most likely to hinder your travel plans.
-Heavy rains and general bad weather may see flights to remote regions cancelled and likewise, disrupt boat travel.
+Heavy rains and general bad weather may see flights to remote regions cancelled and disrupt boat travel.
 Trekkers should be prepared for short bursts of wet weather at any time of the year.
-During the northeast monsoon, open seas can be extremely rough; in January 2007, a tour company boat capsized off the north coast of Sabah due to a sudden change in weather conditions.
-On the other hand, low rainfall and river levels often affect boat travel.
-In hotter periods, upriver trips end up being partly self-propelled, with travellers required to hop out of longboats and help push them upstream.
+During the northeast monsoon, open seas can be extremely rough.
+On the other hand, low rainfall and river levels also profoundly affect boat travel.
+Upriver trips might end up being partly self-propelled, with travellers required to hop out of longboats, and even help push them upstream.

 If crowds bother you, best avoid school holidays and major festive celebrations.
-Not only can it be hard to find accommodation during these busy periods, but hotels can be very noisy.
-The main school holidays usually fall between the last week of May and last week of June, and six weeks from mid-November through to the end of December.
-There are also weeklong holidays around mid- March and late August.
+Not only can it be hard to find accommodation, but hotels can be very noisy during these busy periods.
+The main school holidays are: Term 1 (a week at the end of March); Mid-Year (a fortnight which usually falls between the last week of May and first week of June); Term 2 (nine days from second week of August) and end of year (about five weeks from the last week of November through to the end of December).

 Gunung Kinabalu National Park, Sabah